dmoosey/5p.gg/README.md

 # 5p.gg

-## LoL Counter Pick Assitant Discord Bot
+## LoL Statistics Discord Bot
-Due to the lack of an [OP.GG](op.gg) API, this bot uses the `request-promise` library to fetch html from op.gg's champion matchup pages which is then parsed using `cheerio`.
+Due to the lack of an [OP.GG](op.gg) API, this bot uses the [`request-promise`](https://www.npmjs.com/package/request-promise) library to fetch html from op.gg which is then parsed and dissected using [`cheerio`](https://www.npmjs.com/package/cheerio).

-5p.gg will log the winrates (with sample sizes) against the enemy pick for all champions in your pool in descending order.
-If there is no data on the matchup the values will log as ```null```.
+Users can firect the bot to fetch different pieces of data according the series of programmed commands.
 ## Current Features

 ### Commands